 What is software testing?

-Testing is the process of identifying a specific problem or problems during a software creation.
+Testing is the process of identifying a specific problem or problems during an app development.
 A person who performs functionality testing and flows information to developers is a tester.

 A tester team identifies application bugs within a matter of a given timeframe.
 Then, the testing team provides the list to the system developers.
 They then fix the product errors before it is ready to use by an end user.